Thursday, January 3, 2019

 Related Posts:

-• Introduction to Software Testing Software Testing: The process of verifying or validating an application with the intention of finding bugs or defect in software so that it could be corrected before product is delivered to the end user. … Read More
+• Introduction to Software Testing What is Software Testing: Software Testing is a process of verifying or validating an application with the intention of finding bugs or defects.
+This can be done through either manually or using automation tool.… Read More

 0 comments: